hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 This use case describes a scenario where, during a general practitioner (GP) consultation with a new patient who resides in a different state and has a usual GP, the GP retrieves an up-to-date patient summary from the patient's usual GP.

-This use case demonstrates use of patient summary during step 5 (Patient Summary Retrieval) of the [Interstate GP Visit consumer journey](https://sparked.csiro.au/index.php/sparked-products-resources/au-patient-summary-consumer-journeys/).

 ### Use Case Description

 Jeramy Ezra Banks is a 73-year-old male.
 Jeramy is a retired schoolteacher that lives in New South Wales, Australia.
 Jeramy has chronic heart disease which was diagnosed 5 years ago and Jeramy's usual GP is Dr Abe Lowe.
 Comfortable with basic technology, Jeramy uses a smartphone app to manage his healthcare records.